shashank790/cs190-ajsgs-cooking/README.md

   - An audio clip of slicing will play to enhance realism.
   - The vegetables will be sliced in a realistic manner, which you can further interact with.

+### Soup Pouring and Stirring
+- **Objective:** Provide a realistic experience for the user to actually cook the soup.
+- **Mechanics:**
+  - Pour the soup from the mixture into the pan or from the pan into the bowl.
+  - Grab the stirring spoon to stir the soup and vegetables when they are in the pan.

 ### Salt and Pepper Shakers
 - **Objective:** Pour salt and pepper particles from the respective shakers.
 - **Mechanics:**